Oakwood School, Horley: Facilities

-Oakwood was originally the preferred site for the new Horley leisure centre, but unforeseen costs made the site uneconomical.
-The new leisure centre is currently under construction on the site of the former Court Lodge Comprehensive.
+The school has a sports centre called Oakwood Sports Centre, with a range of halls for different activities, as well as a fitness gym.
+It also has a full size astroturf football pitch, as well as 2 five-a-side astroturf pitches as well.
+The new Andy Thompson Wing was also recently built to accommodate the growing number of students enrolled in the school.

 The school also hosts the Horley detachment of the Army Cadet Force.

 Extended confederation

 Oakwood is a founder member of the Horley Learning Partnership, an extended confederation which incorporates the Horley SureStart Children’s Centre.